For a sense of how items move through time and space from draft to launch to tech review to approval, see this tech reviewer guide.

 Course Schedule and Catalog Deadlines

-Dates below represent deadlines to submit outlines and addenda with effective fall and spring dates in the 2025-26 academic year.
+Dates below represent deadlines to submit outlines and addenda with effective fall and spring dates for the 2026-27 academic year.
+We always work two semesters in advance to deal with local and state approvals, as well as catalog processing deadlines.

 Programs